What is the cost of filing Form I-129F?

 - Visa Interview: The NVC will forward the approved petition and supporting documents to the U.S. Embassy or Consulate in the foreign fiancé(e)’s home country.
 The U.S. Embassy or Consulate will schedule a visa interview for the foreign fiancé(e).

 - Collecting Required Documents: The foreign fiancé(e) will need to gather the required documents for the visa interview.
-These documents may include a valid passport, medical examination results, police clearance certificates, and other supporting evidence.
+These documents may include a valid passport, medical examination results, police clearance certificates, and other supporting evidence The Celebrity Portal.

 - Completing Form DS-160: The foreign fiancé(e) must complete Form DS-160, Online Nonimmigrant Visa Application, and pay the visa application fee.